hpcaitech/Open-Sora/README.md

 ### Gradio Demo

-🔥 You can experinece Open-Sora on our [🤗 Gradio application](https://huggingface.co/spaces/hpcai-tech/open-sora) on Hugging Face online.
+🔥 You can experience Open-Sora on our [🤗 Gradio application](https://huggingface.co/spaces/hpcai-tech/open-sora) on Hugging Face online.

 If you want to deploy gradio locally, we have also provided a [Gradio application](./gradio) in this repository, you can use the following the command to start an interactive web application to experience video generation with Open-Sora.